 Southern Cross University opens its doors to local businesses in need

-posted 4 months ago by lismorehelpinghands from Lismore Helping Hands
+posted over 4 years ago by lismorehelpinghands from Lismore Helping Hands

 As attention turns to the recovery and rebuilding from last week's devastating storms in the Northern Rivers region, Southern Cross University is proudly doing its part.